Country/Region: Zambia

 Partner: International Crane Foundation (ICF)

-The Kafue Flats in southern Zambia are internationally important for their wetland biodiversity, but many species of wildlife are in dramatic decline.
-Kafue Lechwe have crashed from more than 80’000 in the late 1980s to fewer than 23’000 today.
-African Buffalo, Plains Zebra, and Blue Wildebeest likewise are at severe risk of local extinction.
+The Kafue Flats in southern Zambia are globally recognized for their rich wetland biodiversity, yet many wildlife species are experiencing alarming declines.
+Iconic species such as African Buffalo, Plains Zebra, and Blue Wildebeest are now at critical risk of local extinction.

-With Fondation Segré’s support, the International Crane Foundation has completed a successful 3-year habitat restoration project for Kafue Lechwe and Wattled Cranes, removing 2’305 hectares of the invasive woody shrub, Mimosa pigra, using an integrated approach that benefitted wildlife and improved the ecological health of the Kafue Flats.
-However, the future of wildlife on the Kafue Flats remains threatened by the poaching pressure arising from the urban demand for bushmeat and fish.
+With Fondation Segré’s support, the International Crane Foundation successfully completed a 3-year habitat restoration project for Kafue Lechwe and Wattled Cranes during the first phase, removing 2’305 hectares of the invasive woody shrub Mimosa pigra using an integrated approach that benefitted wildlife and improved the ecological health of the Kafue Flats.
+However, the future of wildlife on the Kafue Flats remains threatened by poaching pressures driven by urban demand for bushmeat and fish.

 You can read more about our support to the Phase I of the project HERE.